 3. Personalized Attention, Conversation, and Activities

 While assisted living and nursing home facilities do their best to meet the individual needs of their residents, the majority of care is designed and oriented for “the median population.”
-The reality, though, is that no one person is exactly “the median.”
+But what if your senior loved one doesn’t fit into the standard group?

-When you hire a companion for your loved one, agencies do their best to place clients with companions who have complementary temperaments, personalities, and life interests.
-This yields a more natural and genuine bonding process, and both individuals benefit.
+When you hire a companion for your loved one, we’ll do our best to match them with companions who have complementary temperaments, personalities, and life interests.
+This creates a more natural and genuine bonding process, and both individuals benefit.

-The client takes the lead and the companion will follow in terms of the types of activities that take place.
-Some of the most common include:
+You and your family take the lead and the companion follows in terms of the types of activities that take place.
+You can enjoy common companion services including:

 - Reviewing the daily news

 - Going to or streaming movies and TV shows

 - Playing games, working on crossword puzzles, Sudoku, word searches, trivia, and other brain/memory stimulating activities

 - Listening (and/or dancing) to music